-Optional Residency for MBA Students
+Optional Residency for MBA, MOL & MSF Students

-MBA students may attend the optional May residency one time at no cost other than personal transportation.
-The School of Global Leadership & Entrepreneurship will cover lodging expenses for Thursday and Friday night and meals from Thursday evening through lunch Saturday.
-Students or alumni who wish to attend additional residencies will have a fee to cover rooms, meals, and speaker fees.
-This optional residency event provides an excellent opportunity to network with other students, learn more about Regent University and of course, meet personally with the faculty and staff of the School of Global Leadership & Entrepreneurship.
+MBA, MOL, and MSF students may attend the optional May residency one time at no cost other than personal transportation and hotel accommodations.
+The School of Global Leadership & Entrepreneurship will cover meals from Thursday evening through lunch on Friday.
+This optional residency event provides an excellent opportunity to network with other students, learn more about Regent University and, of course, meet personally with the faculty and staff of the School of Global Leadership & Entrepreneurship.

 Recognizing that true leadership is a combination of education and God-given talent, the School of Global Leadership & Entrepreneurship offers several graduate programs that provide the educational foundation to enhance one's leadership and entrepreneurial abilities and meet various needs in the global marketplace.
 The select faculty members who teach in these programs have proven themselves in both application and research.
-In addition, the unique multidisciplinary nature of the School of Global Leadership & Entrepreneurship programs allows students from a variety of professional backgrounds to interact with one another and faculty, incorporating first-hand professional experience into online class discussions that enhance the pure and applied research found in these programs.
+In addition, the unique multidisciplinary nature of the School of Global Leadership & Entrepreneurship programs allows students from a variety of professional backgrounds to interact with one another and faculty, incorporating firsthand professional experience into online class discussions that enhance the pure and applied research found in these programs.